fickryiman/ToDo-List/README.md

 ### Key Features <a name="key-features"></a>

 <!-- > Describe between 1-3 key features of the application. -->
-- Mobile First Approach
-- Responsive Website
-- Button Interactions (i.e. hover, etc.)
-- Attractive Images & Design
-- Modal/dialog
-- Dynamic page (data is retrieved from localstorage JSON)
+- Adding a new item.
+- Removing a selected item.
+- Marking a selected item as complete.
+- Removing all items marked as complete at once.
+- Reordering a selected item (as drag-and-drop)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>